My tryst with cabbies across the Globe

 In December 2014, I was on a business trip to Beijing in China.
 My first interaction with the Chinese, outside the Airport premises, was a real test of endurance.
 The test began when I took a cab from the airport to Fairmont Hotel, a distance of about 40 kms.
 The driver knew no English and I had a tough time communicating to him about the fare details and the location to be dropped, He repeatedly said “NO” to whatever question I asked him.
 Maybe he knew only Yes and No from the English lexicon.
 FortunatelyI had carried the directions to the Hotel in Chinese which he could not decipher so easily.
 After some struggle, we reached the Hotel and his “NO” was indeed a “YES” to all my questions.
 I wanted a receipt and wanted to know if he knew the place where we were going.
 I wished, the cabbies in China especially in the capital city of Beijing, were given a crash course on basic English to deal with foreigners given that tourism is a booming industry in China especially Beijing.

-Just recently (November 2015), on a holiday to the North East, I had booked a taxi to drive us down to Shillong from Guwahati followed by a tour of Meghalaya and then to the world famous Kaziranga wildlife sanctuary.
+On a holiday to the North East in November 2015, I had booked a taxi to drive us down to Shillong from Guwahati followed by a tour of Meghalaya and then to the world famous Kaziranga wildlife sanctuary.
 The taxi was hired for 5 days and we were assigned a chauffeur named Zakir, who was our unofficial guide for the 5 days tour.
 He became completely attached to me and wife as if he was an extended family member.
 When my wife was unwell due to motion sickness, he was extremely concerned and arranged for medicines when we landed at Shillong from Guwahati.
 He had tears in his yeas at the time of bidding us adieu.
 He said he had never enjoyed driving in North East before and had in fact loved exploring Meghalaya with us.
 He asked us to return again to the North East very soon and explore Arunachal Pradesh with him.
 With this promise we bade him goodbye and to the North East.